sv222/cloud-engineer-interview-questions/README.md

 There are two main ways to implement cross-account access in AWS:

-1. **Role-based access control (RBAC):** RBAC allows you to grant permissions to users and roles in other AWS accounts.
-To do this, you create a role in your account and then grant the role permissions to access resources in other accounts.
+1. **Role-based access control (RBAC):** RBAC allows users in one AWS account to access resources in another account.
+You create a role in the target account with a trust policy that allows the source principal to assume it, and then grant the source identity permission to assume that role.
 2. **Resource-based policies:** Resource-based policies allow you to specify who can access specific resources in your account.
 To do this, you attach a resource-based policy to the resource that you want to share.

 ### Explain the difference between Amazon Kinesis Data Streams and Kinesis Data Analytics.